Norwich heritage walk

 Optional detour: walk to Whitefriars Bridge.

-The area now in front of you and to your right on the opposite side of the river where the mill now stands is the site of the Whitefriars Priory where Agnes, wife of the first William Paston, and her son Clement were buried.
+The area now in front of you and to your right on the opposite side of the river where the mill now stands is the site of the Whitefriars Priory.
+It is here where Agnes, wife of the first William Paston, and her son Clement were buried.

 Turn back and retrace your steps to the junction with Bishopgate.